kryptine/iTasks-SDK/README.txt

 One can abstract from low level technical stuf, like the communication between browsers and the server, the generation and handling of user interfaces, the storage of information on disk or in databases.

-TOP can be seen as an Embedded Domain Specific language, realized with a Combinator Library programmed in the host language Clean.
+TOP can be seen as an Embedded Domain Specific language, realized with a Combinator Library programmed in the host language Clean,

 === Setup ===

 = First install the Clean 2.4 32-bit distribution on your machine (download it from the Clean site: http://wiki.clean.cs.ru.nl/Download_Clean).
 There are version for the PC, Mac, and Linux.

 = Preparation of the Clean IDE for iTasks =
 - Make sure that this SDK is placed in the folder of the Clean 2.4 32-bit distribution (the one that contains "CleanIDE.exe") and is called "iTasks-SDK".
-- You need to use the "iTasks-SDK/Binaries/<OS version>/CleanIDE.exe", which must be in the same folder as the regular CleanIDE.exe.
+- The standard CleanIDE does not support searching for definitions in combination with hierarchical imports.
-  If you want to use both, rename "iTasks-SDK/Binaries/<Windows version>/CleanIDE.exe" and move it in the same folder as CleanIDE.exe.
+  If you want to use this, copy "iTasks-SDK/Compiler/CleanIDE.exe" to the place of the old CleanIDE.exe and rename the old CleanIDE.exe.
 - Start the CleanIDE
-- Import the "iTasks" environment by choosing "Environment" -> "Import..." from the menu and selecting the "iTasks-SDK/Server/iTasks-<OS version>.env" environment file.
+- Import the "iTasks" environment by choosing "Environment" -> "Import..." from the menu and selecting the "iTasks-SDK/Server/iTasks.env" environment file.
 - Set your default heap size for projects to 8M by choosing "Project" -> "Project defaults..." from the menu

+= Additional steps you only have to do when you need client side execution =
+- Please note that it works only with the Clean 2.4 32-bit distribution
+- You need to use the "iTasks-SDK/Compiler/CleanIDE.exe", which must be in the same folder as the regular CleanIDE.exe.
+  If you want to use both, rename "iTasks-SDK/Compiler/CleanIDE.exe" and move it in the same folder as CleanIDE.exe.
+  As said above, you also need this CleanIDE for searching definitions in combination with hierarchical imports.
+- Import the "iTasks + SAPL" environment by choosing "Environment" -> "Import..." from the menu and selecting the "iTasks-SDK/Server/iTasks + Sapl.env" file.
-- Copy the folder "iTasks-SDK/Patches/Sapl" into "Libraries/StdEnv/".
+- Unpack "iTasks-SDK/Compiler/StdEnv-Sapl.zip" into "Libraries/StdEnv/".
+This should add the folder "Sapl" in "Libraries/StdEnv".
+- When you want to compile the current project to SAPL, choose "iTasks+SAPL" environment from the menu, and press CTRL-SHIFT-U to force the recompilation of the whole project.
   The compilation process creates a directory called "sapl" which contains all the necessary SAPL files;
   this directory will be used by the client side execution infrastucture of the iTask toolkit.

 = Building examples =
 The most up-to-date example suite to run at the moment is the examples collection for the CEFP Summerschool.

 - Open the "iTasks-SDK/Examples/BasicAPIExamples.prj" Clean project. ("File" -> "Open...")
 - You build the project by choosing ("Project" -> "Update and Run") from the menu.
 - A BasicAPIExamples.exe server is started automatically which you can access at "http://localhost/"
 - Further instructions for setting up are given by the server

+= Building the support tools ==
+- Build the RunAsync tool by opening the Clean project "iTasks-SDK/Tools/RunAsync/RunAsync.prj" and choosing ("Project" -> "Update") from the menu.

 === Content of the repository ===

 This SDK consists of multiple libraries, tools and documents that are needed to create iTasks applications.
 They are divided over multiple folders as follows: